pushhub/fucktrump/README.md

 ## UptimeRobot
 This helps keep the process running.
 By default Heroku stops running the process of there are no HTTP requests being made.
 And, uptime robot is FREE!
 - Go to https://uptimerobot.com/signUp sign up for a free account.
 Check your e-mail and activate it.
-- Go to https://uptimerobot.com/dashboard#mainDashboard and click 'Add New Monitor'
+- Go to https://uptimerobot.com/dashboard#mainDashboard and click 'Add New Monitor.'
 - Under monitor type select HTTP(s)
-- For friendly name just put 'fucktrump' or something
+- For friendly name just put 'fucktrump' or something.
 - For URL or IP put in the address that Heroku gave you (ex: https://desolate-wave-01801.herokuapp.com) you can find it if you go to https://dashboard.heroku.com/apps/ then click on your app, and click the settings tab and scroll down to the domains section.
-- Set interval for 5 minutes
+- Set interval for 5 minutes.
-- Click 'Create Monitor'
+- Click 'Create Monitor.'
 - Run `heroku logs --tail` to make sure the pinger is working.

 ## StatusCake